QuTech-Delft/cQASM-spec/docs/standard_gate_set/multi_qubit/mq_DCNOT.md

 ## Description

-The dynamic-CNOT, or DCNOT, gate is a two-qubit gate.
+The double-CNOT, or DCNOT, gate is a two-qubit gate.
+It is defined as a sequence of two anti-parallel CNOT gates, where the first CNOT gate takes the first qubit as the control qubit and the second CNOT gate is anti-parallel and takes the second qubit as the control qubit.
+### Properties

+- [Involutory](https://en.wikipedia.org/wiki/Involutory_matrix) operation (its own inverse);
+- Perfect Entangler (maximally entangles specific product states).
 ## Representation

 $$\begin{align}